thalesmacena/express-spmmrr/README.md

 - jsonwebtoken

 ## Configuring the application
 First clone this application in the repository you want.
 In the future this process will be easier.
-Then delete the .git folder.
+Then delete the .git folder and the others .gitignore.
 ### Set Databases
 Then, create a Postgres and Mongodb database and a Redis image.
 I recommend using Docker, and use Postbird and mongodb compass to create a new database respectively.